 Bring your favourite calculator

 Though we don’t imagine that you have a calculator that you can’t live without (but no judgement if you do, you do you!), your phone just won’t do!
-Many testing centres will not allow you toyou’re your phone, so it’s time to brush up on your calculator skills.
+Many testing centres for graduate job will not allow to your phone, so it’s time to brush up on your calculator skills.
 Make sure that you are familiar with the functions of your calculator, that you don’t have to press hard on the buttons to get them to work, and that it is generally usable.
 This will ensure that you don’t waste your precious time struggling with your tools and can just focus on the questions.

 Don’t stress out

-Many of us are primed to believe that we are bad at Maths and therefore get anxious at the mere mention of it.
+Many of us are prime to believe that we are bad at Maths and therefore get anxious at the mere mention of it.
 However, if we are put in the right conditions and prepare effectively, it is possible to overcome this and get a better mark than you would have thought possible.
-Don’t let yourself be your biggest barrier to getting the job that you want!
+Don’t let yourself be your biggest barrier to getting the graduate job that you want!